GitauHarrison/notes/databases/access_postgresql/psql.md

 testdb=>
 ```

 Notice that all users, including `postgres`, will now require a password before accessing the postgres terminal.
 By default, before switching to `md5`, the `postgres` user does not require a password.
+Should you encounter the error `Error:
-So, should you want to update user password, refer to the [change user password](#change-user-password) section.
+psql: error: connection to server on socket "/var/run/postgresql/.s.PGSQL.5432" failed: FATAL:  password authentication failed for user "postgres"` consider to update the user's password by referring to the [change user password](#change-user-password) section.

 If you are wondering what "peer" or "md5" means, these authentication methods are used to provide various levels of access.